Same-sex marriage in Montana

-Same-sex marriage has been recognized in Montana since a federal district court ruled the state's ban on same-sex marriage unconstitutional on November 19, 2014 in Rolando v.
+Same-sex marriage has been recognized in Montana since the U.S. District Court for the District of Montana ruled the state's ban on same-sex marriage unconstitutional on November 19, 2014 in Rolando v.
 Fox.
 The previous month, the plaintiffs had asked the court to declare the ban unconstitutional following the Ninth Circuit Court of Appeals' decisions in Latta v.
 Otter and Sevcik v.
 Sandoval.
 District Court Judge Brian Morris ruled for the plaintiffs on November 19, legalizing same-sex marriage in Montana.
 The state appealed the ruling to the Ninth Circuit, but before that court could hear the case, the U.S. Supreme Court struck down all same-sex marriage bans in the United States in Obergefell v.
 Hodges, mooting any remaining appeals.

 Montana had previously denied marriage rights to same-sex couples by statute since 1997 and in its State Constitution since 2004.
 Polling suggests that a majority of Montanans support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 66% of respondents supported same-sex marriage.